bvinc/go-sqlite-lite/README.md

 * Binding parameters to statements using SQLite named parameters.
 * SQLite Blob Incremental IO API.
 * SQLite Online Backup API.
+* Compiled with SQLite support for JSON1, RTREE, FTS5, STAT4, and SOUNDEX.
+* Compiled with SQLite support for OFFSET/LIMIT on UPDATE and DELETE statements.
 * RawString and RawBytes can be used to reduce copying between Go and SQLite.
 Please use with caution.

 ## Credit